One-Loop Integrals for Purely Virtual Particles: Threshold decomposition and fakeon prescription

 In the next section, we use the threshold decomposition to obtain a generalized expression for the TV-functions, that accounts for both the Feynman and the fakeon prescriptions.

 \sect{Modified one-loop scalar integrals} In this section we derive how the one-loop scalar integrals get modified when fakeons appear in the internal legs of the bubble, triangle and box diagrams\footnote{Tadpole diagrams are not modified since they do not involve any threshold.}.
 These modifications are general and can be applied to any theory.
 Typical scattering processes in particle-physics experiments can be studied straightforwardly by implementing the modifications into softwares such as {\tt FeynCalc}, {\tt FormCalc} and {\tt LoopTools}.
 Natural applications are BSM models where the new physics can be purely virtual.
 However, there is room even for the standard model to contain fakeons~\cite{Anselmi:2018yct}.
-The details of such possibility are investigated in a separated paper~\cite{PivaMelis}.

 In order to obtain the modified TV-functions we integrate the terms in~\eqref{Bubdecomp},~\eqref{Tdecomp} and~\eqref{Boxdecomp} over spatial momenta.
 It is more convenient to compute the terms that need to be removed in the fakeon case, rather than the whole modified function.
 In this way we never have to compute the $\mathcal{P}$-terms, since the products of $\Delta$'s and $\mathcal{Q}$'s are enough.
 Moreover, all the ultraviolet divergences that are subtracted by means of renormalization are contained in the $\mathcal{P}$-terms.
 We assume the dimensional regularization for those terms, while we compute the other terms directly in four dimensions, since they do not need to be regularized.